glowacki-dev/ruby-kaigi-notes/day-2/README.md

 We've also looked at different libraries related to working with text (internationalization, full text search, text extraction etc), data processing (CSV and Apache Arrow) and Computer Vision.

-## Kirk Haines - It's Rubies All The Way Down
+## Kirk Haines - "It's Rubies All The Way Down"

 ### Intro